Online Publishing of Statistics or Other Information Business License in Dubai

 The global demand for data-driven content is growing at an unprecedented pace.
 Businesses, governments, and researchers worldwide are actively seeking reliable, structured statistical information delivered through digital channels.
 Dubai has positioned itself at the centre of this shift, offering a regulatory environment that actively supports ICT-focused enterprises.
 For entrepreneurs and companies looking to build a business around online publishing of statistics or other information, Dubai South Business Hub Free Zone presents a compelling and cost-effective pathway to market.

-What the Licence Covers
+What the License Covers

-The Online Publishing of Statistics or Other Information licence (Activity Code 5819.02) falls under the ICT category and permits businesses to legally operate activities related to the digital publication and distribution of statistical data, research findings, databases, directories, and other structured information content.
+The Online Publishing of Statistics or Other Information license (Activity Code 5819.02) falls under the ICT category and permits businesses to legally operate activities related to the digital publication and distribution of statistical data, research findings, databases, directories, and other structured information content.
 This includes, but is not limited to:

 Publishing statistical reports and datasets online